WiseLibs/wise-river/README.md

 ### .find([*concurrency*], *predicate*) -> *promise*

 Returns a promise for the first item in the river to match the `predicate` function.
-When a match is found, the returned promise gets resolved and the river gets cancelled.
+When a match is found, the returned promise is resolved and the river is cancelled.

 The `predicate` function will be invoked for each item in the river, and should return `true` if it's a match, or `false` otherwise.
 It can also returns a promise for `true` or `false`, instead.